 - A responsible approach: Voima Ventures is committed to investing in companies that are solving global environment-, healthcare-, equality-, clean energy-, water-, or food-related challenges.

 - Sustainability risks in the analysis of potential investments: sustainability risks related to any investment is considered in the investment memorandum, and overall ESG performance is included as a key item in the company value creation framework.
+For Fund III new investments, we start implementing environmental specific and health, social, and diversity impact KPIs as a part of the pre-investment analysis in addition to risk analysis.
 We intend to consider adverse impacts of investment decisions on sustainability factors in a systematic way after the Regulatory Technical Standards of the EU Regulation on Sustainability‐Related Disclosures in the Financial Services Sector (2019/2088) are in force and further information on the substantial requirements is available.

 - Involvement of the Board of Directors on ESG matters, identification of key ESG opportunities and risks, and planning ESG strategy.
 Additionally, portfolio companies’ value creation is considered and measured from the ESG point of view.